the-raspberry-pi-guy/raspirobots/README.md

 Recommended Pi Model: Raspberry Pi 3B+/3A+ or Pi Zero W (more efficient and lower power consumption)

+## Reviews

+"Learn Robotics with Raspberry Pi" is currently rated 5* on Amazon, with 100+ 5* reviews.
+It has featured on several category best-selling lists.

 ## Erratum

 If you stumble upon any errors or incorrect parts of my book, please submit a PR to document them in this section, or send me an email for me to investigate into (theraspberrypiguy [at] gmail.com).
 Below is a list of known minor errata (page numbers from physical book).